xinyu0308/Speech-Repair/README.md

 # Formant-Guided Speech Repair for Enhanced Comprehension of Dysarthric Speech

-This repository hosts the official code for **Formant-Guided Speech Repair for Enhanced Comprehension of Dysarthric Speech**, accepted to **INTERSPEECH 2026**.The framework aims to improve listener comprehension of dysarthric speech by leveraging both **acoustic formant correction** and **text-guided speech reconstruction**.
+This repository hosts the official code for **Formant-Guided Speech Repair for Enhanced Comprehension of Dysarthric Speech**, accepted to **INTERSPEECH 2026**.
+The framework aims to improve listener comprehension of dysarthric speech by leveraging both **acoustic formant correction** and **text-guided speech reconstruction**.

 ---